Here is a list of some of the most frequently asked questions regarding the admissions process. If your question is not here, please contact us.

 - The deadline is set each year.
 For September 2015 admission to the MS in Pharmacology & Drug Development, the deadline is April 15th.
 All supplemental materials must be turned in by the deadline.

 - What is the deadline for Clinical & Translational Science Program applicants?

 Application materials for entry into Clinical & Translational Science programs are due by April 15.

 - Is the GRE required?

 The GRE general test is required of all applicants to the basic science division programs.
-MD/PhD applicants are not required to complete the GRE general test.
 Applicants to the Clinical and Translational Science Program applicants who previously completed professional degrees (e.g., MD, DDS, PharmD, DVM etc.) are not required to complete the GRE general test; applicants with other degrees should contact the Admission Office directly.